Jamie Kleiner

 B.S. student, Psychological and Brain Sciences

-I am a sophomore who hopes to become a child clinical psychologist.
+I am a junior who hopes to become a child clinical psychologist.
 My career aspirations include: wanting to help children who have a psychological disorder, and help prevent those who are at risk from developing such disorders.

 Lizzie McGill